Northern Development Initiative Trust

 A hotel, Inn, resorts, bungalows, and campsites give you a varied selection of staying choices for your wilderness adventures.

-There are several user-maintained Recreation Site campgrounds around Likely and on Cariboo Island.
+There are several user-maintained Recreation Site campgrounds around Likely and on Cariboo Island, on Quesnel Lake.

 Basic infrastructure for the community includes; a school, community hall, museum, chapel, library, general store, mechanic shop and post office and Chamber of Commerce.
 Winter activities for locals include snowmobiling, snowshoeing, local Pub, NFL Football Pool, floor curling and cards.
 For year-round services in the community.

 Down Town Likely Businesses include;